Place content here. This is a site-wide alert banner.

-If the data on the electronic media device is not available from another location, please ensure that the University allows you to destroy this data by reviewing the Yale Records Retention Schedule maintained by the Office of General Counsel: http://ogc.yale.edu/yale-records-retention-schedule.
+If the data on the electronic media device is not available from another location, please ensure that the University allows you to destroy this data by reviewing the Yale Records Retention Schedule maintained by the Office of General Counsel.

-For equipment containing highly confidential information, disposal is managed by Yale data disposal vendors.
-The vendor has contracted to use industry standard methods to dispose of electronic media devices for the University and provide certificates of destruction at the end of the destruction process.
-Please complete the Universal Waste Disposal request located at http://ehs.yale.edu/universal-waste.
+For equipment containing highly confidential information, disposal is managed by Yale data disposal suppliers.
+The supplier has contracted to use industry standard methods to dispose of electronic media devices for the University and provide certificates of destruction at the end of the destruction process.
+Please complete the Universal Waste/Used Electronics request.

 In addition to hard drives, other electronic media (DVD, CD, diskette, zip drive etc.,) must be physically destroyed to be rendered unreadable.
-For instructions on proper disposal of electronic media, call the Help Desk at (203) 432-9000 or visit one of the ITS Walk-in Computer Support Centers.
+For instructions on proper disposal of electronic media, call the Help Desk at 203-432-9000 or visit one of the Walk-in Computer Support Centers.

 Software that has been licensed under University contracts must be removed from equipment that is being donated or sold outside of the University.
 If the machine is to be re-deployed within the University such software must be deleted if the licensed software is to be installed on the system replacing the one being re-deployed.

-The Business Administrator is responsible for removing the equipment from departmental inventory lists and the Moveable Equipment Inventory (MEI) list as appropriate.
+The Lead Administrator is responsible for removing the equipment from departmental inventory lists and the Moveable Equipment Inventory (“MEI”) list as appropriate.
 If the cost is under MEI Capitalization amount (currently $5,000), the equipment will not be in MEI.

 Departments can redeploy equipment to other departments but must keep all appropriate documentation listed in the Record section of this document.